 "We took a bit of a gamble with it, but we knew - especially at this time of year when temperatures are at their lowest - that when people felt it, they'd be struck by its comfort.
-There's really nothing quite like it for its coziness in the winter months," added Terry O'Keefe.
+There's really nothing quite like it for its coziness in the winter added months," Terry O'Keefe.
 "Of course, we also knew that by making this development exclusively radiant, we'd have a nice way to differentiate our development, and these homes, from those offered by others."
 All of the homes are heated hydronically.
-All of the slab-on-grade homes have Watts Radiant RadiantPEX tubing in the concrete slab foundation.
+Each slab-ongrade home has Watts Radiant RadiantPEX tubing in the concrete slab foundation.
 The tubing is connected to reinforcement wire just above a layer of Insultarp.
 The second story areas are all heated by staple-up application of highly flexible Onix tubing, an EPDM/synthetic rubber tubing also manufactured by Watts Radiant.

-"We're pretty fixed on Onix because it's so easy to install," said Tony Fischer, project manager for Columbus-based Freeland Contracting Company, the continued from page 1 firm that is installing all of the heating systems at Bishopsgate.
+"We're pretty fixed on Onix because it's so easy to install," said Tony Fischer, project manager for Columbus-based Contracting Freeland Company, the firm that is installing all of the heating systems at Bishopsgate.
 "It has the feel and flexibility of installing a three-quarter inch piece of hemp rope - it's got substance and great flexibility at almost any temperature.
 Attempting to do PEX staple-up in the spring, fall and winter is like a wrestling match.
 Onix goes where you want it with no fight at all.
 It comes off the spool perfectly."